-The Program in Computer Science offers students the opportunity to study computer science within the context of Weinberg College’s focus on liberal arts and sciences, as distinct from the engineering context in the McCormick School’s Department of Electrical Engineering and Computer Science.
+The Program in Computer Science offers students the opportunity to study computer science within the context of Weinberg College’s focus on liberal arts and sciences, as distinct from the engineering context in the McCormick School’s Department of Computer Science.
 The computer science requirements are identical in the two programs.
-Faculty and courses for the program are drawn from the McCormick EECS department, which has extensive computing facilities for student use.
+Faculty and courses for the program are drawn from the McCormick CS department, which has extensive computing facilities for student use.

 Computer science is a highly interdisciplinary field.
 The department maintains links with other programs at Northwestern, including cognitive science, psychology, learning sciences, communication studies, radio/television/film, computer engineering, and the Transportation Center.

 The computer science requirements include the following five parts.
 Undergraduates are encouraged to participate in research projects and to take advanced courses.